Graduate Satisfactory Academic Progress Policy

 Satisfactory Academic Progress Determination

-- A graduate student is making satisfactory academic progress when s/he consistently earns credit toward the degree or certificate sought.
+- A student is making satisfactory academic progress when s/he consistently earns credit toward the degree or certificate sought.

 - Academic progress is monitored at the end of each term.